linux-system-roles/mssql/README.md

 ### Setting up SQL Server with Custom Network Parameters

-This example shows how to use the role to set up SQL Server and configure it to use custom IP address and TCP port.
+This example shows how to use the role to set up SQL Server, configure it with a custom IP address and TCP port, and open the TCP port in firewall.

 ```yaml
 - hosts: all